BBVA/kapow/docs/source/theory/philosophy.rst

 --------------

 - Kapow! knows nothing about the shell you are using.
-- It only spawn binaries.
+- It only spawns executables.
 - You can use anything you want that ends interacting with the `data api`.
 - This helps with multiplatform and with future higher level tools.